boxfrommars/rutorika-sortable/README.md

 // if $positionEntity->position is 14, then $entity->position is 15 now
 ```

-Also this trait automatically defines entity position on the `create` event, so you shouldn't add the `position` value by hands, just create it as usually:
+Also this trait automatically defines entity position on the `create` event, so you do not need to add `position` manually, just create entities as usual:

 ```php
 $article = new Article();